A greener Christmas: top tips

 Most of us will be busy buying presents, food, tableware, new bedding for the guest bedroom, etc, over the Christmas period.
 It can be easy to buy more than we really need and to forget about all the packaging these festive purchases come in.
 But with 30% extra rubbish being generated over the Christmas period (around 3 million tonnes!), shouldn’t we all be keen to try to reduce our Christmas waste?

-Our top 10 tips for a greener Christmas:
+- Our top ten tips for a greener Christmas

 - Recycle - 70% of our waste can be recycled or reused, so keep those plastic pots or jars for storage and recycle everything else.